Are you wondering how to improve blog traffic?

 - Embrace multimedia

 Once there is a core group of consumers ready to buy-in to a concept, the next step is to set-up an SEO strategy that will ensure the organization will aim to meet its conversion rate objectives.
-In order to do so it’s recommended to use a keyword in each post.
+In order to do so it’s recommended to use a target keyword in each post.
 This will both increase the speed of SEO as well as utilizing the full potential of Organic SEO.

 What is Organic SEO?